 Tesla said that the cost of the new hardware is the same as the previous version despite the huge processing gains.
 Once the Full Self-Driving Computer (Hardware 3.0 / AP3) arrives in 2019, owners of older models can swap out for new computers if they have paid for the Full Self-Driving option.
 It’s a relatively simple process to update the boards as all the connectors are the same.

 During Tesla AI Day in 2021, Elon mentioned that they are working on a future FSD Computer (what we’re calling ‘FSD Computer 2’) that will be roughly three times as powerful and the current one and will use 10nm technology (vs. 14nm in the current FSD driving computer).
 They are about halfway through the four-year development cycle on the FSD Computer 2 and it should be ready by 2021.

 We’re excited to see Tesla continuing to innovate and develop novel software and hardware solution in order to bring the vision of true autonomous Full Self-Driving to consumers.
-2019 and 2020 should be an exciting years for Tesla self-driving capabilities, especially as Hardware 4 is widely released in 2023 with the Cybertruck.
+2020 and beyond should be exciting years for Tesla self-driving capabilities, especially as Hardware 4 is widely released in 2023 with the Cybertruck.